rmat-rahmat/movie_app/DOCUMENTATION.md

 ## Project Overview

-**SeefuTV** is a Next.js-based video streaming platform that supports:
+**OtalkTV** is a Next.js-based video streaming platform that supports:
 - Movie and series uploads with multiple quality options
 - HLS video streaming with adaptive bitrate
 - User authentication and authorization